Biology of bipolar disorder

 Bipolar disorder is a mood disorder characterized by alternating periods of manic (elevated) and depressed mood.
-While the exact cause and mechanism of bipolar disorder remains unknown, ongoing research focuses on uncovering its biological origins.
+While there is some evidence of psychosocial causes and mechanisms of bipolar disorder, there is also ongoing research into the biological parts of its origins.
 Although no single gene has been identified as the cause, numerous genes are associated with an increased risk of developing the disorder.
 Gene-environment interactions are also believed to play a role in predisposing individuals to bipolar disorder.